CKSK-jp/hack-or-snooze/README.md

 - Nav bar functionality when user logs out and what changes and gets saved
 - completion of remove story function
 - css styling based on mock-up

+## Changelog 2023-12-20
+- Fixed issue where additional html container structure messed up storyId selector
+- Optimized user added favorite stories to use the currentUser instance instead of calling a static async user method
+- refactored removal logic to use filter instead